mihirpkshah/BlockChain/IMPLEMENTATION.md

 - **Threading:** `pthread.h` to handle concurrent mining and network communication.
 - **Digital Signatures:** Use `libcrypto` for signing transactions.

-This should give you a strong starting point to build a decentralised blockchain infrastructure in C. What part of the project would you like to dive into further?

 ## Mihir - Implementation Plan